 Lake Maggiore is full of enchanting towns that directly overlook its waters and that can offer wonderful views and enchanting landscapes.
 Narrow alleys, old shops, cobblestone streets closed to traffic and walk on the lakefront surrounded by plants and flowers: treat yourself to a little relaxation or a stroll wandering aimlessly in these towns.

-Stresa is the queen of Lake Maggiore: full of villas, beautiful parks and gardens rich of plants and colourful flowers, it is certainly one of the places not to be missed.
+Stresa is the queen of Lake Maggiore: full of villas, beautiful parks and gardens rich in plants and colourful flowers, it is certainly one of the places not to be missed.
 Walking on the romantic lakefront of Stresa admiring the panorama of the Borromean Islands and the mountains is a truly extraordinary experience in every season.

 In the middle of Lake Maggiore, there are several islands and islets.
 Among these is Isola Bella, the smallest of the Borromean Islands.
 On this enchanting island, you can admire the splendid botanical gardens full of plants, flowers and statues and the elegant Baroque palace built between the seventeenth and nineteenth centuries, with beautiful halls full of tapestries, paintings, furniture and much more.

 Isola Madre is the largest of the islands in the archipelago.
 Here you can visit the Palazzo Borromeo, built-in 1500 and open to the public in 1978, full of magnificent furnishings and beautiful rooms such as the Venetian living room decorated with trompe l’oeil floral paintings.
-On the island, there are also the chapel and a beautiful English garden with many flowers and plants, which enjoys an incredible panorama of Lake Maggiore.
+On the island, there are also a chapel and a beautiful English garden with many flowers and plants, which enjoys an incredible panorama of Lake Maggiore.